 Backing up a bit, in 2016 along with my family I visited Dia Beacon, a museum of contemporary art in Beacon, NY.
 There I was struck by an exhibit of artworks by Sol LeWitt, an artist I had not encountered before.
 LeWitt’s works emphasized regular arrays of simple patterns, drawn or painted by people following instructions LeWitt created.
 I said to myself, “I could make art like that.”
 But working as a full time faculty member left me no time to pursue the idea, and I put it on the back burner.

 After retiring, I remembered that museum visit.
-Now I had time to pursue creating my own artworks, which I did.
-You see the result in front of you.
+Now I had time to pursue creating my own artworks.

-Pop art.
-Back in the 60s and 70s I admired pop art’s simple designs, bold colors, and heavy outlines, exemplified by the works of artists like Peter Max and Heinz Edelmann, and the Beatles movie Yellow Submarine.
+Color — Back in the 60s and 70s I admired pop art’s simple designs, bold colors, and heavy outlines, exemplified by the works of artists like Peter Max and Heinz Edelmann, and the Beatles movie Yellow Submarine.
 I love infusing my art with color.
+I also like to explore how colors can combine when shapes overlap, and how colors can morph from one hue to another across the artwork.

 Please enjoy my web store.
-Check out my gallery, read the latest updates on my blog, browse the items I have for sale, view my shop policies, learn about custom designs.
+Check out my gallery, read the latest updates on my blog, browse the items I have for sale, view my shop policies, learn about commissioning unique artworks.
 Thanks for stopping by!